Omaha Truck Accident Lawyer

 The number of heavy trucks on the road has increased in recent years due to the ongoing advances in all kinds of e-commerce, as well as the increase in oil and gas operations throughout the country.
 Furthermore, Nebraska is a hub for many large trucks to pass through, and as a result, many car accidents involve heavy trucks.
 While heavy truck drivers may not always be the responsible party, any impact or crash into a heavy truck can result in severe injuries for everyone involved.
 Nationally, nearly 4,000 people were killed in heavy truck accidents in 2012.This increase in the number of heavy trucks is directly correlated to the increase in the number of truck accidents throughout the country and the state of Nebraska.

 Associated factors include problems with the vehicle such as a braking failure and environmental and hazardous road conditions.
+Driver negligence causes most trucking accidents in Nebraska.
+If every driver paid more attention to the road and obeyed traffic laws, it would significantly decrease the rate of accidents.

 Involvement Rate of Large Trucks in Injury Crashes Per 100,000 Registered Trucks